Grove Garden

 We are calling on local employers/limited companies small, medium and the bigger ones too, to consider giving now, when many will be preparing their year-end accounts or about to pay their tax.

-Help us to build an all weather space so we can be open all year, even when it’s - hot, cold , windy or wet.
-Double the support we offer and replace loneliness with fun, wellbeing and kindness all year around .
+Help us create an all weather space so we can welcome people all year round, whatever the weather, hot, cold, windy or wet.
+With your support, we can reach more people and replace loneliness with fun, wellbeing and kindness every day of the year.

 1. You can strengthen your community — where your staff and customers live helping people over 50 locally to be happier, healthier and less lonely.